Product marketing vs. brand marketing: what’s the difference?

 Brand marketing

-Brand marketing is the strategy that’s focused on building a strong and positive perception of a company, and its products/services.
+Brand marketing is the strategy that’s focused on building a strong and positive perception of a company, and its products/services

 This is a lot of the big-picture marketing that non-marketing people probably think of.
-Ad campaigns, logos, and other marketing-101 things can be filed under the brand marketing category.
+Ad campaigns, creative logos, and other marketing-101 things can be filed under the brand marketing category.

 Brand marketing goals